DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - NIST SP 800-94 Guide to Intrusion Detection and Prevention Systems provides comprehensive coverage of both IDS and IPS
     - They provide 📝active response to a security event.
     - A network-based intrusion prevention system (NIPS) is placed in line with the traffic and can prevent attacks from reaching an internal network
+    - An IPS makes forwarding decisions in real-time and must be strategically placed to be effective.
+An IPS can be installed between a router and a firewall, between two switches, between a switch and a router, or in any other location where the corporation wants to watch and control traffic that they do not want.
+Most commonly, it would be installed after the Internet-connected router and the first firewall.
-    - NIPSs can also detect attacks using pattern-matching (also known as signature-based detection and knowledge-based detection).
+        - 🍊**NIPS** can also detect and protect against attacks using pattern-matching (also known as signature-based detection and knowledge-based detection).
+A NIPS can take action to prevent an attack.
+It operates at the network level and inspects packets flowing through the network.
+E.g Firepower, Fortigate NGFW, Palo Alto NGFW, Snort.
+It Operates at the network level, monitoring all traffic flowing through the network.
+        - 🍊**HIPS**: A HIPS protects individual hosts or endpoints by monitoring and analyzing activity at the host level, detecting malicious behavior, and stopping unauthorized actions. e.g McAfee Host Intrusion Prevention, CrowdStrike Falcon, Symantec Endpoint Protection (SEP).
+It  Operates at the host level, protecting individual devices or servers.
 - 7.2.2 ❄️**Security Information and Event Management (SIEM)**
     - NIST Special Publication 800-92, the Guide to Computer Security Log Management, describes four types of common challenges to log management:
         - 🔨Many log sources